 Email Claire Baker

-As the Web and Social Media Manager, Alicia works to provide the Beyond Celiac online community with the latest resources, news, and events surrounding celiac disease and other gluten-related disorders.
+As the Assistant Director of Digital Media, Alicia works to provide the Beyond Celiac online community with the latest resources, news, and events surrounding celiac disease and other gluten-related disorders.
 Through Facebook, Twitter, LinkedIn, Pinterest, Instagram and YouTube, Alicia engages with the Beyond Celiac online community and work towards a shared goal of raising awareness for celiac disease.
 She was first introduced to celiac disease from her previous work in the clinical trial industry.
 From this prior experience, Alicia has developed an interest in raising awareness for research studies, particularly those for celiac disease.
 Alicia holds a BA in English from West Chester University.
 Alicia works out of the Ambler, PA office.
 Email Alicia Carango

 Nancy Ginter, Director of Administration